oxinabox/DataDepsGenerators.jl/README.md

      - you can always edit the resulting code anyway

  - This returns a `String` containing the generated DataDeps registration block
-	 - `diplay`ing it in the REPL will show it as full of escape characters.
+	 - `display`ing it in the REPL will show it as full of escape characters.
      - If it is `print`ed or written to file, it will be the understandable julia code you expect.